ShinhwanKang/BeGin/docs/000/tutorial.rst

 Step 1.
 Extending the base
 ============================

 BeGin provides basic implementation of trainer for each graph-related problem.
 Each basic trainer follows the incremental learning schemes, but no CL technique is applied.
-For example, if we want to implement CL algorithm for NC task, you need to extend :func:`NCTrainer` to reduce your efforts for implementing user-defined functions on managing the overall procedure.
+For example, if we want to implement CL algorithm for NC task, you need to extend `NCTrainer` to reduce your efforts for implementing user-defined functions on managing the overall procedure.

 .. code-block:: python